arifr007/rn-config/README.md

 Save config for different environments in different files: `.env.staging`, `.env.production`, etc.

-By default rn-config will read from `.env`, but you can change it when building or releasing your app.
+By default rn-config-env will read from `.env`, but you can change it when building or releasing your app.

 The simplest approach is to tell it what file to read with an environment variable, like: